mctools/mcpl/mcpl_extra/README.md

 mcpl-extra
 ==========

-Various tools and conversion utilities related to MCPL files.
+Various tools and conversion utilities related to MCPL files, beyond what is available in the mcpl-core package.
 This includes converters to/from file formats related to PHITS and MCNP(5/X/6).

-FIXME: More here.